TRAX PINNACLE SUPPORT

 Frequently Asked Questions

-The Found New Hardware Wizard popped up when I connected my TRAX Apollyon to the computer.
+The Found New Hardware Wizard popped up when I connected my TRAX Pinnacle to the computer.
 What does that mean?

-The first time you connect the USB port of the TRAX Apollyon to a computer, you must install the drivers for it.
+The first time you connect the USB port of the TRAX Pinnacle to a computer, you must install the drivers for it.

 Why won't my counter download to the software?